The designated Careers Lead for Chorlton High School is Ms. P Banger, Deputy Headteacher.

 At the core of all the careers work is the belief that quality CEIAG has a positive impact on student engagement, attitudes and outcomes and can change lives.

-The careers programme at CHS is comprehensive; CEIAG is delivered through three strands; the Academic curriculum, Life Skills curriculum and the Enrichment curriculum.
-We have been accredited with the Inspiring IAG (Information and Guidance) Gold award, which recognises our quality careers education, information and guidance.
+The careers programme at CHS is comprehensive; CEIAG is delivered through three strands; the Academic curriculum, Personal development curriculum and the Enrichment curriculum.
+We have been accredited with the Quality in Careers Standard, which recognises our quality careers education, information and guidance.
 The Gatsby benchmarks are mapped out clearly in all we deliver.

 The CHS Careers Programme

+We have a progressive careers programme incorporating a range of activities and opportunities for students..
 Each year group has a particular focus and drive that helps develop knowledge and employability skills needed by students to achieve their future goals.
-An overview of the personal development programme is provided below.
+The programme is mapped against the Gatsby Benchmarks and CDI framework.
+An overview of the careers programme and activities is provided below.

-Our students are fully supported in the College Application process through our Life Skills curriculum, ensuring that not only are their applications of the highest quality, but also that students choose colleges and courses that are appropriate to their level of ability.
-We have strong links with all of our local colleges who offer our students exclusive ‘taster days’ and events to allow students to experience college life before they make their final decisions.
-Colleges also send representatives to Parents’ Evenings and career events and give presentations to our students during their weekly Year 11 assemblies.
+Our students are fully supported in the Post-16 applications process through our Life Skills curriculum, ensuring that not only are their applications of the highest quality, but also that students choose destinations that are appropriate to their level of ability.
+We have strong links with all of our local post-16 providers who offer our students ‘taster days’, workshops and events to allow students to experience post-16 life before they make their final decisions.
+A range of Post-16 providers also send representatives to Parents’ Evenings and career events and give presentations to our students during their weekly Year 11 assemblies.

 Extra provision is also provided through the local authority for students who may need more intensive, personalised and targeted support to ensure a successful transition.